Minimal one-dimensional model of bad metal behavior from fast particle-hole scattering: DMRG Details

-At first, we confirm that the lattice model Eq.~[\ref{InteractionChiralBasis}] is gapless using the density matrix renormalization group~\cite{White_1992}, which expresses the the wavefunction as a variational matrix-product state~\cite{Schollowock2011}.
+At first, we confirm that the lattice model Eq.~[MainText.16] or equivalently, Eq.~[\ref{SpinDetails}] is gapless using the density matrix renormalization group~\cite{White_1992}, which expresses the the wavefunction as a variational matrix-product state~\cite{Schollowock2011}.
 The Hamiltonian contains fairly complicated three-site interaction terms, making it more complicated than typical tight-binding chains.
 By employing a general technique to represent the Hamiltonian as a matrix-product operator (MPO)~\cite{Hubig_2017}, we find that it can be achieved with an MPO size of $10\times 10$.
 In the spin language, the model possesses a U(1) symmetry corresponding to the conservation of the total magnetization $M=\sum_i\langle S^z_i \rangle$ (equivalent to the particle number in the fermionic language), which is exploited in the DMRG algorithm.

 The ground state is found in the $M=0$ sector (or half filling).
 We can look at the neutral gap $\Delta_0 = E_1(M=0)-E_0(M=0)$, as well as at the gaps in various magnetization sectors: $\Delta_{M_0} = E_0(M=M_0)-E_0(M=0)$ ($M_0>0$), which corresponds to the flipping of $M_0$ spins (or to the removal of $M_0$ particles in the fermionic language).
 Using DMRG, we compute these gaps for system sizes up to $L=400$.
-Fig.~[\ref{fig:gap_V=0.4}] shows a typical result for $V=V_2=V_3=0.4$.
+Fig.~[\ref{fig:gap_PD}.(a)] shows a typical result for $V=V_2=V_3=0.4$.
 We find that all gaps scale linearly with $1/L$, making an extrapolation for $L\to\infty$ very easy.
 The extrapolated values are very small (of the order of $10^{-4}-10^{-3}$), consistent with the expectation that the system remains gapless for finite $V$.

-We also calculate a full phase diagram in the $V_2-V_3$ plane, shown in Fig.~\ref{fig:gap_PD}.
+We also calculate a full phase diagram in the $V_2-V_3$ plane, shown in Fig.~[\ref{fig:gap_PD}.(b)].
 This gives us an indication of how $V_2$ and $V_3$ may be chosen while keeping the system gapless.